MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 Security Warnings
 -----------------

-zsh-autoswitch-virtualenv will warn you if you are not the owner of `.venv` file found in a directory and refuse to activate that virtual envionrment.
-This is a security measure that prevents other (potentially malicious) users from switching you to a virtual environment you did not want to switch to.
+zsh-autoswitch-virtualenv will warn you if you are not the owner of the `.venv` file found in a directory you have navigated to.
+In addition to this, it will refuse to activate that virtual envionrment automatically.
+This is a security measure that prevents other, potentially malicious users, from switching you to a virtual environment you did not want to switch to.